 A stone's throw from downtown's glass towers, this one-time suburb is being reborn as an awesome live-work-play neighborhood.
 It's anchored by two pieces rooted in Tampa Bay's history and looking to the future: the recently restored Armature Works building and Yellow Brick Row, the stretch of 1920s-era buildings identified by their building materials (a common ingredient of local buildings from that era).

-Newly restored, Armature Works preserves the industrial feel of a massive century-old trolley barn while offering more than a dozen unique local eateries under one roof.
+Newly restored, Armature Works preserves the industrial feel of a massive century-old trolley barn while offering more than a dozen unique local eateries under one roof at Heights Public Market.
 From breakfast to dessert, you could spend your entire day eating your way through the food hall.
 If time is of the essence, grab that most classic of Tampa Bay culinary creations: the Cuban sandwich, invented in the 1890s to feed thousands of Cuban cigar rollers.

 Tampa Bay's hipster entrepreneurs are bursting with creative energy.
 You'll discover all the ways that gets channeled on the third Sunday of each month when Indie Flea brings out dozens of hand-makers and artisan crafters at Armature Works.
 Jewlery, grooming products, and a host of quirky products are yours for the choosing.